 Here are the foods to eat to balance your hormones naturally.

-That’s why too much dieting or starvation in conditions like anorexia can lead to the cessation of periods, weak bones, and many health problems.
+That’s why too much dieting or starvation in conditions like anorexia can lead to hormonal imbalance.
+And that in turn may cause the cessation of periods, weak bones, and many health problems.

 Keep in mind that hormones like estrogen affect your bone health as well.